A BRIEF HISTORY OF PUBLIC HEALTH

 By Tim Lambert

-Early Public Health
+Ancient Public Health

-The Romansalso built sewers to collect rainwater and sewage.
+The Romans also built sewers to collect rainwater and sewage.
 (They even had a goddess of sewers called Cloacina!).
 Wealthy people had their own toilets but the Romans also built public lavatories.
 Despite the public lavatories many people still went in the street.

 The Romans also built aqueducts to bring water into towns.

 Furthermore outside many towns were leper 'hospitals' (really just hostels as nothing could be done for the patients).
 Leprosy was a dreadful skin disease.
 Anyone who caught it was an outcast.
-They had to wear clothes that covered their whole body.
+They had to wear clothes that covered their whole bodies.
 They also had to ring a bell or a wooden clacker to warn people they were coming.
-Fortunately leprosy grew less common in the 15th century and it died out in Britain in the 16th century.
+Fortunately, leprosy grew less common in the 15th century and it died out in Britain in the 16th century.